U.S. Route 130: Camden County

-At this point, US 30 forms a concurrency with US 130 and the two routes head north, passing under the PATCO Speedline before meeting CR 561 at an interchange.
-Past CR 561, the road passes to the east of Harleigh Cemetery prior to crossing Cooper River into Pennsauken Township.
-In Pennsauken, US 30/US 130 comes to the Airport Circle.
-Airport Circle is an intersection with several flyovers; US 30 splits to the west, while Route 38 heads east, soon splitting with Route 70.
+At this point, U.S. Route 30 forms a concurrency with US 130 and the two routes head north, passing under the PATCO Speedline before meeting Haddon Avenue (CR 561) at an interchange.
+Past Haddon Avenue (CR 561), the road passes to the east of Harleigh Cemetery prior to crossing the Cooper River into Pennsauken Township.
+In Pennsauken, U.S. Route 30/US 130 comes to the Airport Circle.
+Airport Circle is an intersection with several flyovers; U.S. Route 30 splits to the west, while Route 38 heads east, soon splitting with Route 70.
 US 130, meanwhile, continues northeast through more commercial areas.
-The road briefly enters Camden again right before an interchange with CR 537 in Pennsauken Township, passing under an abandoned railroad line a short distance later.
+The road briefly enters Camden again right before an interchange with Federal Street/Maple Avenue (CR 537) in Pennsauken, passing under an abandoned railroad line a short distance later.
 The route crosses under NJ Transit’s Atlantic City Line before coming to a large interchange with Route 90 that provides access to the Betsy Ross Bridge.
 Within this interchange, the lanes of US 130 split.
 A short distance later, the route reaches an interchange with Route 73, which runs to the Tacony–Palmyra Bridge.